ku-dviz/2024/README.md

 ### Setting up your DViz directory

-It is recommended to download or clone the repo in a new directory:
+It is recommended to download or clone the repo in a new directory.

 For git users, use: